-Thank you for your interest in the MAFLT Program!
+Thank you for your interest in our Foreign Language Teaching programs!
 This page provides detailed guidance on the application process.
-Also see the Frequently Asked Questions page for Prospective Students.
+Also see the Frequently Asked Questions page for Prospective Students and refer to the university’s main page for graduate program admissions here: Office of Admissions > Graduate applicants.

-The Master of Arts in Foreign Language Teaching Program (MAFLT) accepts applications at any time; admissions decisions are made three times a year.
-If you have decided to apply to the program, we recommend that you begin your application before you begin ordering transcripts or requesting recommendation letters.
+The Foreign Language Teaching MA Program (MAFLT) and FLT Certificate program have the same admissions deadlines three times a year, though you can begin your application at any time.
+If you have decided to apply to the program, we recommend that you get started with your application early, before you begin ordering transcripts or requesting recommendation letters.

 To be admitted to the program, you must have a baccalaureate degree or its equivalent from a recognized educational institution.